openresearchlabs/openresearchlabs.github.io/_pages/resources.md

 ### Mailing lists

-We have the following email lists:
+We have the following email lists - ask to be added there.

  * [mda@lists.utu.fi](https://lists.utu.fi/mailman/listinfo/datascience): Research group mailing list.
  * [datascience@lists.utu.fi](https://lists.utu.fi/mailman/listinfo/datascience): Announcement on the regular book reading circle.
 Will be automatically forwarded to the research group email list, no need to subscribe separately.